IO-Design-Team/Event-Horizon-Issue-Tracker/.github/ISSUE_TEMPLATE/bug_report.md

 **Apple Vision (please complete the following information):**
  - Device: [e.g. Apple Vision Pro]
  - OS: [e.g. visionOS 1.0]
- - Version: [e.g. 22] (This can be found at the bottom of the settings page)
+ - Version: [e.g. 1.0 (1) 6097722] (Found on the bottom of the settings page.
+Tap the text to copy it.)

 **Additional context**
 Add any other context about the problem here.